 With new bassist Keir Brownstone (ex of Bob Segarini, the eagerly-anticipated follow-up, AT THE FEET OF THE MOON hit the stores in October of 1984.
 With new producer Michael Beinhorn, the band picked up where they'd left off the album before.
 The first single was the eclectic #11 title track - followed by a pair of other top 40 hits, "Act Of An Innocent" and "Sexual Intelligence."
 Other noteable tracks included "Innuendo" and "Walls and Laws".
 The group's political and sociological messages scored them their second gold record, and they were rewarded that same year with their third Juno, this time for Group Of The Year.

-1986 saw the release of SMALL VICTORIES.
+After the remixes package called MOVING THROUGH THE MOONLIGHT a year earlier, 1986 saw the release of SMALL VICTORIES.
 The album saw the band's collaberation with John Oates, who served as album co-producer.
 The first single, "Love Is Fire", also co-featured Oates on vocals.
-The duet gave the album international credibility and it marked the band's third straight gold record here at home.
-The beginning of the end for the band started following the end of their Canadian tour that year, when Masi left to pursue outside interests.
-Conger followed suit in mid '87 when she too left the group, shortly after they'd written and performed four songs for the Canadian and U.S. versions of the anime series, "The Wonderful Wizard of Oz."
+The duet gave the album international credibility and it marked the band's third straight gold record here at home, and third top 40 single, at #24.
+The video also snagged them their fourth Juno Award.

 WILD ZONE - THE ESSENTIAL PARACHUTE CLUB was released in '92.
-The expected greatest hits package, it spanned the run of hits the band had over the course of their 3 albums, as well as a remix of "Rise Up".
+The expected greatest hits package, it spanned the run of hits the band had over the course of their three albums, as well as a remix of "Rise Up".
 Renowned for their social conscience, they found a knack to make you think while making your feet want to dance, and in 2006 the band was inducted into the Canadian Rock & Roll Hall of Fame.